tare99/kanban_api/README.md

 # Frontend

 Front end is deployed at https://kanban-task-manager-frontend.lovable.app/.
 It is using localhost:8080 to fetch the backend from your local machine, so make sure the app is running on your machine.

+# WebSocket listener helper

+In /ws-listener folder, you can connect to the session and see the messages that are published:

+1. cd ws-listener/
+2. npm install sockjs-client @stomp/stompjs
+3. node --experimental-modules listen.js